-For most commercial printing, businesses have two options: traditional offset printing or modern digital printing.
-To know which method is right for your project, it is important to compare the differences.
+When it comes to commercial printing, business owners have three major print technologies to choose from: offset printing, digital printing, or inkjet printing.
+This dictates what type of printers to buy, so it is important to understand the differences between them.
 Check out this brief guide to help make your decision easier, or call us today for some expert advice.

 Offset printing is a relatively simple printing method.
 It was invented more than 100 years ago and has changed little since.
 Offset printing is used to produce large volumes of high-quality output with virtually no variation between images.

 The process involves using oil-based inks in four colors: cyan, magenta, yellow, and black.
 This is often called the “CMYK” color scale.
 In an offset press, each ink is applied to a separate plate to create an image.
 The image is then pressed against, or “offset,” to a soft roller.
 The roller is then used to transfer the image to the printing surface.
 Each image is laid on top of one another to produce a full-color image.
 In addition to CMYK process, offset printing also uses pre-mixed Pantone® inks for extreme color accuracy.

 Digital printing came on the scene in the 1990’s, and for the first time, it gave users a way to produce high-quality, customized prints right from their computers.